Export compliance laws and trade sanctions

 Additional information and forms

 If you plan to hire an employee who is not a citizen of the U.S. (needs an H-1B or J Visa) or if you plan to invite an international visitor, or if you plan to have another researcher conduct research in your lab (Visiting Scholar) you must login to the RAMS ECO system and complete a Visa review smart form.

 The VSA is designed to establish a legal relationship with an individual that otherwise would not have on with the University.
 The agreement informs the visiting scholar of their responsibilities while at VCU and requires they be bound by VCU Policies.
 This agreement should be completed and signed by any Visiting Scholar (individual working in a lab at VCU that is from another institution and is not being paid by VCU).

-RAMS ECO system [which requires a VCUeID login] is a supplemental system to Chrome River and Christopherson.
+RAMS ECO system (requires a VCUeID login) is a supplemental system to Chrome River and Collegiate Travel Planners.
 It will import relevant travel information you have entered into those systems and will automatically notify you by email if you need to log into RAMS ECO and complete any additional questions.

 In addition, individuals requesting visa reviews can use RAMS ECO at any time to request an Export Compliance Review.
 Once you receive confirmation that the review is complete, you should include that information with your normal documentation to VCU’s Global Education Office.

 - Export compliance and international travel - Sep.
 2023

 - Restricted party screening and export compliance - June 2023